jesperancinha/from-paris-to-berlin-circuit-breaker/Roadmap.md

 ## Roadmap to v1.0.0

+- Every circuit break adds 5 minutes to downtime
+- A circuit break timeout adds the timeout on top of the 5 minute delay

+---

 2021/10/16
+- Create random roadblock
+- Establish different routes
+- Player car can only move every 1 minute.
+- The table contains programmed road blocks on minute time stamps
+- The 10th car is the players car
+- Generate table of occurrences
 - Cars try to move every random minute(s) between 1 and 5 minutes
 - Start of Block timestamp

-2021/10/15
-- Create 10 cars
-- Coroutines to advance vehicles
-- Tables contain the link between cities and complete network to destination

----

-- Cars must have:
 - Current waiting time (can be updated)
 - Location
 - Model
 - Name

-  - Circuit break must choose randomly between the last two options
-  - If still blocked, player gets a block timestamp when applicable, and the blocking waiting time is raised for 1 minute.
+---

+2021/10/15
 - Make case
-- Generate table of occurrences
-- The 100th car is the players car
-- The table contains programmed road blocks on minute time stamps
-- Game lasts a maximum of 30 minutes
-- Player car can only move every 10 seconds.
+- Create 10 cars
-- Every circuit break adds 1 minute to downtime
-- If an error is still returned, user will get delayed for 5 minutes
-- Player chooses city to move to
+- Coroutines to advance vehicles
-- Error types are timeout, exceptions
+- Tables contain the link between cities and complete network to destination

 ---